Killing of Johnny Stompanato

-In the intervening years, Stompanato's homicide has been subject of conspiracy theories that Turner had in fact stabbed him, and that Crane had taken the blame to protect her mother, though Crane has denied this.
-Stompanato's killing has also been depicted in various media, and was the inspiration for the novel Where Love Has Gone (1962), as well as its subsequent film adaptation.
-In 2007, Time magazine deemed the case one of the most notorious crimes of the 20th century.
+In the intervening years, Stompanato's homicide has been the subject of conspiracy theories that Turner had in fact stabbed him, and that Crane had taken the blame to protect her mother, though Crane has denied this.
+Stompanato's killing has also been depicted in various media and was the inspiration for the novel Where Love Has Gone (1962), as well as its subsequent 1964 film adaptation.
+In 2007, Time deemed the Stompanato case one of the most notorious crimes of the 20th century.

 Background

-While filming the romantic comedy The Lady Takes a Flyer in the spring of 1957, American film actress Lana Turner began receiving phone calls and flowers on the set from mobster and ex-Marine Johnny Stompanato, using the name "John Steele."
-Turner claimed she was unsure of how he obtained her phone number, but that she learned in later press that allegedly he collected the phone numbers of various Hollywood actresses, including June Allyson, Anita Ekberg and Zsa Zsa Gabor.
+While filming the romantic comedy The Lady Takes a Flyer in the spring of 1957, American film actress Lana Turner began receiving phone calls and flowers on the set from a former Marine named Johnny Stompanato, using the name "John Steele."
+Turner claimed she was unsure of how Stompanato obtained her phone number, but that she learned in later press that allegedly he collected the phone numbers of various Hollywood actresses, including June Allyson, Anita Ekberg and Zsa Zsa Gabor.
 Stompanato pursued Turner aggressively, sending her various lavish gifts.
 "Thoroughly intrigued" by his forthrightness, Turner began casually dating Stompanato.
-Unbeknownst to her at the time, Stompanato had close ties to the Los Angeles underworld and was an affiliate of gangster Mickey Cohen.
+Unbeknownst to her at the time, Stompanato had close ties to the Los Angeles underworld and was an associate of gangster Mickey Cohen.

-Over the following months, Turner and Stompanato carried on a tempestuous relationship filled with violent arguments, physical abuse inflicted upon her by him, and repeated reconciliations.
-Turner claimed that on one occasion Stompanato drugged her and took nude photographs of her while unconscious, potentially to use as blackmail.
+Over the following months, Turner and Stompanato carried on a tempestuous relationship filled with violent arguments, physical abuse inflicted upon her by him and repeated reconciliations.
+Turner claimed that on one occasion Stompanato drugged her and took nude photographs while she was unconscious, potentially to use as blackmail.

-In September 1957, while Turner was filming Another Time, Another Place in London, Stompanato disrupted the set and violently choked Turner before being forced off the set by her co-star, Sean Connery.
+In September 1957, while Turner was filming Another Time, Another Place in London, Stompanato disrupted the production and violently choked Turner before being forced off the set by her co-star, Sean Connery.
 Turner phoned Scotland Yard after the incident, and ultimately had Stompanato deported from the United Kingdom.
-They subsequently reconciled, and spent January and February 1958 vacationing in Acapulco, Mexico, before returning to the United States.
-In March 1958, Turner attended the Academy Awards to observe her nomination for Peyton Place and present the award for Best Supporting Actor.
+They subsequently reconciled, and spent January and February 1958 vacationing in Mexico before returning to the U.S. In March 1958, Turner attended the Academy Awards to observe her nomination for Peyton Place and present the award for Best Supporting Actor.
 Stompanato, angry that she had attended the ceremony without him, assaulted Turner when she arrived home.

 Homicide

 At approximately 8:00 p.m. on April 4, eight days after the Academy Awards ceremony, Stompanato arrived at Turner's rented home at 730 North Bedford Drive in Beverly Hills, California, which she had just begun leasing a week prior.
-The two began arguing heatedly in the bedroom, during which Stompanato threatened to kill Turner, her daughter, and her mother, as well as making "gangster threats" that involved breaking Turner's bones and slashing her face with a straight razor.
-Her daughter, Cheryl Crane, had briefly entered the room during the argument, but was urged by Turner to leave.
-In the midst of the ensuing argument, Turner broke off her relationship with Stompanato, and asked him to leave the house.
+The two began arguing heatedly in the bedroom, during which Stompanato threatened to kill Turner, her daughter and her mother, as well as making "gangster threats" that involved breaking Turner's bones and slashing her face with a straight razor.
+Turner's daughter, Cheryl Crane, had briefly entered the room during the argument, but was urged by Turner to stay out of it.
+In the midst of the ensuing argument, Turner broke off her relationship with Stompanato and asked him to leave the house.